The Top 16 Myths About Ankylosing Spondylitis Treatment

 1. Myth or Fact?
 Ankylosing Spondylitis (AS) Only Affects the Back

-2. Ankylosing Spondylitis Primarily Occurs in the Elderly
+2. Myth or Fact?
+Ankylosing Spondylitis Only Affects the Elderly

-4. Diagnosis of Ankylosing Spondylitis Requires Many Tests
+4. Myth or Fact?
+Diagnosis of Ankylosing Spondylitis Requires Many Tests

-Not really.
+Not really, this is a myth.
 Usually the diagnosis is fairly straightforward.
 A rheumatologist, a specialized arthritis doctor, will usually make the initial diagnosis.

 An x-ray or MRI can show if there is inflammation of the sacroiliac joint.
 The doctor may also run a blood test for the presence of genetic markers, and symptoms and history help to make the diagnosis.

 - Evidence of low back pain and stiffness for a period of 3 months, which improves with exercise, but is not relieved by rest.

 - Limits of lumbar spine motion while bending

 - Limits of chest expansion when breathing.

 5. Myth or Fact?
 Drugs Are the Only Way to Treat Ankylosing Spondylitis